 The rain slacks off after a 30 minute wait and I decide I might as well finish up.
 I quickly come to a beautiful stream that, once again, isn't well-captured by a camera in the overcast weather.
 It takes me only 25 minutes to hike to Vt.
 73 and Brandon Gap.

-I have hiked just over 20 miles, with fairly limited ups and downs, but in the nastiest weather to date.
 I'm actually feeling good at the end and feeling like I could go on for several more miles if I needed to.
 It was probably a good thing Jon chose to sit this one out as it would not have been a good introduction to overnight hiking.